bytedeco/javacpp/README.txt

  * Fixed using `@StdString` (or other `@Adapter` with `@Cast` annotations) on callbacks (issue #34), incidentally allowing them to return a `String`
  * By default, `Builder` now links to the `jvm` library only when required, when using the `-header` command line option (issue #33)
  * Incorporated missing explicit cast on return values when using the `@Cast` annotation
- * Fixed duplicate code getting generated when both specifying the output filename with "-o <name>" and using wildcards on packages containing nested classes
+ * Fixed duplicate code getting generated when both specifying the output filename with `-o <name>` and using wildcards on packages containing nested classes
  * Let `Buffer` or arrays of primitive values be valid return and callback arguments, mostly useful when used along with the `@StdVector` annotation, or some other custom adapter

 ===April 7, 2013 version 0.5===